|

 at the back, making it very, very difficult to dismantle.

-The same idea can be used to secure the headlamp, carb(flanged
+The same idea can be used to secure the headlamp,

-type), and any other tempting fittings that you may
+carb(flanged type), and any other tempting fittings

-be paranoid about.
-Amateur thieves use a coin or pen-knife
+that you may be paranoid about.
+Amateur thieves use

-as screwdriver and carry a few sundry skeleton-keys;
+a coin or pen-knife as screwdriver and carry a few

-Well, there is a slightly better way also, but it would
+Well, there is a slightly better way also, but it

-to "registered users" maybe, so making it a better kept
+be e-mailed to "registered users" maybe, so making

-secret, and hence more effective.
-So take the trouble
+it a better kept secret, and hence more effective.

-of "registering" with a response to this, with an unwritten
+to this, with an unwritten gentlemans' agreement not

-gentlemans' agreement not to divulge it on public any
+to divulge it on public any forum.

 Vehicle-lock and..